-By: Andrew Hoy, AIM Student at Marquette University
+By: Manuela Chaves, AIM Student at Marquette University

 Disclosure: The AIM Equity Fund currently holds this position.
 This article was written by myself, and it expresses my own opinions.
 I am not receiving compensation for it and I have no business relationship with any company whose stock is mentioned in this article.

 · American Eagle Outfitters, Inc. (NYSE: AEO) is a multi-brand specialty retailer who sells under two brands.
 Apparel and accessories for both men and women are sold under the American Eagle Outfitters brand, while strictly women’s apparel and personal care products are sold under the Aerie Brand.

 · American Eagle continues to compete among the top retail competitors and looks to advance even further with their Aerie brand.

 · Strong momentum and growth led to a guidance update on January 14 of the new year, including an increase in Q4 EPS guidance of $0.40 to $0.42.

 · Updated share buyback activity disclosed the buyback of 4 million additional shares in December of 2018, totaling 7.3 million for the year.